Why Should I Write My Testimony?

 Matthew 10:20 “For it is not you who speak, but the Spirit of your Father speaking through you.”

 I truly believe the verse in Matthew 10:20 because I have experienced it first hand and once you accept the Holy Spirit you will too.
-It is hard to believe that we are not doing what we think, and that goes for both good and evil.
 God works one way and the Devil works another.
 I am now following God because my life is much better.

 My Final Thoughts.

 I was a really bad person.
-Angry, judgemental, tough acting, uncaring, cold and mean spirited, quick to anger, and stressed out for a lot of years of my life.
-I mentally hurt a lot of people and it didn’t matter with Jean being at the top of the list since she was closet to me.
+Angry, judgmental, tough acting, uncaring, cold and mean spirited, quick to anger, and stressed out for a lot of years of my life.

 2 Corinthians 5:17 “ Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”